-Syphilis is a serious STI (sexually transmitted infection) that can cause long-term damage to the body when left untreated.
+Syphilis is a serious STD (sexually transmitted disease) that can cause long-term damage to the body when left untreated.
 Sexual contact with the penis, vagina, mouth, or anus of a person with syphilis can transmit it.
 Antibiotics can cure syphilis, but not the damage already caused by the infection.

 What are the Symptoms of Syphilis?

 Syphilis often begins as a sore where it enters the body.
 The sore mostly occurs on or near the penis, vagina, mouth, or anus.
 The sore does not hurt and goes away without treatment after a few weeks.
 Some people never even notice it.
 But they can still transmit the disease and cause harm.
 Later, other symptoms include:

 - Rashes on the palms of the hands and bottoms of the feet, chest, back, or around the genitals or anus

 Like the sore, these symptoms go away without treatment, but the person still has syphilis.
 If left untreated, the infection can cause serious health problems like arthritis, heart disease, nervous system problems, dementia, blindness, and even death.

 You should get tested if you or someone you have sex with has symptoms.
 If you think you have syphilis, get tested at your clinician’s office or an STD clinic.
 Simple blood tests can tell if you have an infection.
 You can have syphilis without symptoms, so get tested if you have sex without condoms.

 If you have syphilis, follow the clinician’s advice about taking medicine.
 Tell anyone you had sex with to get tested.
 The health department can help you do this if you do not want to.